-A muscular tissue of human mainly refers to all the contractile tissues of the body including skeletal, cardiac, and smooth muscles.
-Muscles are a type of connective tissue important to possess motions in organisms.
-The muscle shape may change as it moves, but both origin and insertion are special regions in a muscle that do not change their shape when the muscle moves.
+A muscular tissue mainly comprises of all the contractile tissues of the body including skeletal, cardiac, and smooth muscles.
+Muscles are a type of connective tissue important for the motions in organisms.
+The shape of a muscle may change when it moves, but both origin and insertion are special regions in a muscle that do not change their shape during the movement.
 They are attachment sites of the muscle to a particular bone and are helpful to determine the location and the action of a particular muscle.
 Not only attachment sites but also the size, direction, and shape of the muscle also determine its action and the range of motion.
 One muscle may have more than one origin or insertion.
-The portion of a muscle that is between origin and insertion is called the belly or gaster of the muscle, which is mainly composed of muscle fibers.
+The portion of a muscle that is between origin and insertion is called the belly or gaster of the muscle, and it mainly consists of muscle fibres.

 Origin is the attachment site of the muscle’s tendon to a more stationary bone.
 In simple words, origin is the site of attachment that is relatively fixed.
 It has very less movement and normally muscle contracts towards it.

 Some muscles have more than one origin; for example, biceps brachii.
 Usually, origin is at the proximal end of the muscle to the centre of the body.

 Insertion is the attachment site of the muscle’s tendon to a more movable bone.
 In simple words, it is the opposite end of the origin.